 Over an 8-week discovery project, Revium CX Designers sought to gain an understanding of the diverse range of CHW customers.
-We undertook a comprehensive research program of work that included varied methods across both qualitative and quantitative customer research, including;

 Our synthesis process required careful planning and execution to ensure that we could succinctly define and present valuable research insights gleaned from such extensive data inputs from a diverse community.